Updated June 6, 2021

 “The idea behind giving your dog fish or fish oil is sound, but in practice it never seems to help and can often have unintended results.”

 Omega 3 fatty acids help, as good science shows.
-The effect is weak, but if it doesn’t cause gastro upsets then why not?
-Isn’t that right Loki?
+The effect is weak, but if it doesn’t cause gastrointestinal upsets then why not try them?

 “The main problem with medicated shampoos is that they were invented for horses and later marketed for dogs.
 They are industrial strength detergents and they dry out already damaged skin.”

 Rubbish.
 Good shampoos are listed in our guide to bathing dogs and these won’t damage or dry out skin if used properly.
-Medicated shampoos are essential for some infections.
+Medicated shampoos such as Malaseb are essential for some infections.
 Judge them by their results.

 “Try to bathe your dog as little as possible.
 Even the mildest shampoo can wash away natural skin oils.
 The best shampoo is no shampoo.
 The best choice is puppy shampoo with aloe vera, oatmeal, and coconut cleansers.”